 Why Are Old Windows Hard to Open?

 As with most things in life, prevention is better than repairing.
 Taking time to clean the windows and lubricate the hinges can prevent these situations from arising.
 These preventative measures will assist in keeping older windows operating smoothly.
-The few main reasons for older windows being hard to open as well as unexpected old window problems will be discussed below.
+The few main reasons for older stuck windows being hard to open as well as unexpected old window problems will be discussed below.

 Dirt and Debris